embicoin/documents/python programming in Storj.md

 ##6.
 Conclusion
 I explained the outline of Storj, which is cloud storage platform.
 And I wrote a simple program for uploading  /downloading files across Storj network by using Python.
-If you want to check the other programs using JSON API, check [this thread in Storjtalk](https://storjtalk.org/index.php?topic=1492.0).
+If you want to check the other programs using MetaDisk API, check [this thread in Storjtalk](https://storjtalk.org/index.php?topic=1492.0).
-If you have an excellent idea that uses JSON API, don't hesitate to post your idea to Storjtalk!
+If you have an excellent idea that uses MetaDisk API, don't hesitate to post your idea to Storjtalk!